Helen Gandy: Career

 Gandy briefly worked in a department store in Washington before finding a job as a file clerk at the Justice Department in 1918.
 Within weeks, she went to work as a typist for Hoover, effective March 25, 1918, having told Hoover in her interview she had "no immediate plans to marry".
 She, like Hoover, would never marry; both were completely devoted to the Bureau.

 When Hoover went to the Bureau of Investigation (its original title; it became the FBI in 1935) as its assistant director on August 22, 1921, he specifically requested Gandy return from vacation to help him in the new post.
 Hoover became director of the Bureau in 1924, and Gandy continued in his service.
 She was promoted to "office assistant" on August 23, 1937, and "executive assistant" on October 1, 1939.
 Though she would receive promotions in her civil service grade subsequently, she retained her title as executive assistant until her retirement on May 2, 1972, the day Hoover died.
 Hoover said of her: "if there is anyone in this Bureau whose services are indispensable, I consider Miss Gandy to be that person."
 Despite this, Curt Gentry wrote:

 Theirs was a rigidly formal relationship.
-He'd always called her "Miss Gandy" (when angry, barking it out as one word).
-In all those fifty-four years he had never once called her by her first name.
+He always called her "Miss Gandy" (when angry, barking it out as one word).
+In all those fifty-four years he never once called her by her first name.

 Hoover biographers Theoharis and Cox would say "her stern face recalled Cerberus at the gate", a view echoed by Anthony Summers in his life of Hoover, who also pictured Gandy as Hoover's first line of defense against the outside world.
 When Attorney General Robert F. Kennedy, Hoover's superior, had a direct telephone line installed between their offices, Hoover refused to answer the phone.
 "Put that damn thing on Miss Gandy's desk where it belongs", Hoover would declare.